-Warren L. Batts brings years of practical knowledge to classes he teaches drawing on his experience as chairman of the board of Methode Electronics Corporation.
+Warren L. Batts brings years of practical knowledge to classes he teaches drawing on his experience as former chairman of the board and current director of Methode Electronics Corporation.
 Batts is a former CEO of Tupperware Corporation, Premark International, Mead Corporation, and Triangle Corporation.
-He has served on the boards of Allstate, Cooper Industries, Sears, Roebuck and Co., Sprint, First National Bank of Atlanta, British Columbia Forest Products, Harte Hanks Communications, and Temple Inland.
+He is the current chairman of Cook County Health Foundation, and past chairman of Cook County Health and Hospital System.
+Batts has also served on the boards of Allstate, Cooper Industries, Sears, Roebuck and Co., Sprint, First National Bank of Atlanta, British Columbia Forest Products, Harte Hanks Communications, and Temple Inland.
 "My courses are based more on practical experience than academic research," he said.

 Batts was recognized for his experience as a business leader by the National Association of Corporate Directors (NACD).
 He received the NACD's 2006 Director of the Year Award given to a director who possesses an excellent leadership reputation, especially in governance and ethics.
 He serves as a role model in promoting high professional standards for board and director performance and mentors current and aspiring directors.